How to Set Up Nuendo for Playback Streaming

 Nuendo Set Up

 This setup will vary depending on your Blackmagic hardware and will require the use of a Blackmagic Design device that features multiple SDI inputs and outputs.
-The SDI video and audio output from the device is connected to secondary video and audio inputs, looping the SDI signal back to the source machine running Remoto for capture.
+The SDI video and audio output from the device is connected to secondary video and audio inputs, looping the SDI signal back to the source machine running Playback for capture.

-Remoto Playback Set Up
+Playback Set Up

 Video Settings